 - Think before you buy.
 Identify what is essential and the quantity needed.
 Where possible, consider hiring instead of purchasing items and decorations.
-Monitor final numbers for accurate forecasting and to avoid waste. - If hiring is not possible, choose products that can be reused or recycled and with no or low packaging. - Avoid giveaways.
+Monitor final numbers for accurate forecasting and to avoid waste. - If hiring is not possible, choose products that can be reused or recycled and with no or low packaging. - Avoid giveaways or give participants the option to opt out.
 If needed, choose items that can be reused, recycled or that have a positive impact such as seeds, plants, reusable cups and water bottles.
-Remember that any products sold or distributed must be reusable or comprised of certified compostable materials. - Single-use plastics, disposable water bottles, polystyrene products and packaging are banned under NSW Law.
+Remember that any products sold or distributed must be reusable or comprised of certified compostable materials. - Single-use plastics, disposable water bottles or to use water station if available, polystyrene products and packaging are banned under NSW Law.
 Balloons are banned by Waverley Council. - Encourage people to bring reusable water bottles.
-Check the Zero Waste Event Roadmap for alternatives.
+Check the Zero Waste Event Roadmap for alternatives. - Consider the materiality of any proposed event elements or installations.
+Is there a more sustainable option?

-Managing your waste
+🗊 Managing your waste